dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 Unlike platform-level health checks, Dapr's app health checks focus on pausing work to an application that is currently unable to accept it, but is expected to be able to resume accepting work *eventually*.
 Goals include:

 - Not bringing more load to an application that is already overloaded.
-- Do the "polite" thing by not taking messages from queues or pub/subs when Dapr knows the application won't be able to process them.
+- Do the "polite" thing by not taking messages from queues, bindings, or pub/sub brokers when Dapr knows the application won't be able to process them.

 In this regard, Dapr's app health checks are "softer", waiting for an application to be able to process work, rather than terminating the running process in a "hard" way.